 Weeds are just plants growing in the wrong place, but as they can compete with your crops for water, space, sunlight and nutrients, you’ll want to keep these in check in your garden.
-Here are our top tips for keeping weeds in check.
+Here are our top tips for keeping weeds in check – without the use of chemicals that can harm wildlife and impact soil fertility.

 - Weed early, weed often